My Shopping Cart

 Getting customers booking again is key to our industry's recovery.

-Laser Tag business needs to lure gamers back.
+The Laser Tag business needs to attract gamers back.

 The good news is that there is plenty of anecdotal evidence that once people are on the other side of lockdowns, they are keen to get back to out-of-home entertainment.
 And our industry bounce-back could be quicker than anticipated.